Student-centric advice and objective recommendations

 Breaking down the Swarthmore College supplemental essay prompts

-Swarthmore College is a small liberal arts college that contains just 1,435 undergraduate students.
-To become a part of this small community, you will need to make your answer to the Swarthmore supplemental essay question stand out.
-The Swarthmore supplemental essays will give you a leg up on the competition.
+Swarthmore College is a small liberal arts college that contains just 1,643 undergraduate students.
+To become a part of this small community, you will need to make your answer to the Swarthmore supplemental essay questions stand out.

-Swarthmore asks applicants to select one of the three Swarthmore supplemental essay prompts to answer.
-The maximum allowed word count is 250 words for your Swarthmore supplemental essay.
+Swarthmore asks applicants to respond to two Swarthmore supplemental essays.
+The maximum allowed word count is 250 words for each Swarthmore supplemental essay.

 Option #1